babylonlabs-io/rollup-bsn-contracts/MIGRATION.md

      time
    - If the old contract has no `migrate` export, migration fails with:
      `"Missing export migrate"`
-   - Only the contract admin can execute migrations
+   - **Only the contract admin can execute migrations** - this is enforced by the CosmWasm runtime
+   - The contract must have been instantiated with an admin (using `--admin` flag)

 3. **Migration flow**:
    - Store new contract code → get new `code_id`